HackYourFuture-CPH/node.js/week2/lesson-plan.md

 | `movies/year`       | Return all movies from the specified year  |
 | `movies?beginYear=<year1>&endYear=<year2>` | Returns all movies with year between `beginYear` and `endYear`  |
 | `movies?beginYear=<year1>&endYear=<year2>&minRating=<minRating>` | Returns all movies with year between `beginYear` and `endYear` that are also of rating `minRating` or better |

-To fetch the movies, you need to install a fetch node js library.
-Google for fetch libraries and find one you like

 Finally do some error handling for cases where `beginYear`, `endYear` or `minRating` are not specified